AlexFabre/project-version/README.md

  *
  * Generated with c-versionner.sh 0.3.2
  * A little POSIX shell script to generate
- * version informations for your C project
+ * version information for your C project
  */
 #ifndef _VERSION_H_
 #define _VERSION_H_